CPAN-Security/security.metacpan.org/docs/minutes/cpansec-minutes-2024-07-03.md

 1. We have sent PRs to master and development
 2. An independant PR has been sent into the official perl-docker image.
 3. Trying to push for use of the new patched version
-4. What are the next steps
-5. Some arguement about whether to accept into the docker images.
+4. Some arguement about whether to accept into the docker images.
-6. @Tux mentioned the failback is needed - an environment variable would suffice
+5. @Tux mentioned the failback is needed - an environment variable would suffice

 ### CNA process is initiated with Mitre
 1. @timlegge: Mitre finally got back to me and has some information they need as well as scheduling a meeting with them to discuss